-- 1 1/2 cups long grain white rice
+- 1 ½ cups long grain white rice

-- 1 1/2 cups water
+- 1 ½ cups water

-- 1/2 cup chopped fresh cilantro
+- ½ cup chopped fresh cilantro

-- 1/2 cup chopped fresh spinach leaves
+- ½ cup chopped fresh spinach leaves

 - Gently pat the chicken dry and season lightly with salt and pepper.
 In a large (12-inch) skillet, heat the oil over medium heat until it is rippling and hot.
 Brown the chicken on each side for 1-2 minutes until it is golden but not cooked all the way through.
 Transfer the chicken to a plate and set aside.